rails/rails/guides/source/upgrading_ruby_on_rails.md

 xhr :get, :index, format: :js
 ```

-to explicitly test an XmlHttpRequest.
+to explicitly test an `XmlHttpRequest`.

 If you really mean to load JavaScript from remote `<script>` tags, skip CSRF
 protection on that action.